MikeTheFox/dogturf/readme.md

 ##### Todo

-* Cache last position up to ??? seconds because when going to the register page the Geo Location goes fast the first time.
+* Nicer feedback messages of schema validation
+* Nicer dialogs for messages
 * Validate the content type of the http request on the server side.
 * Test on: iPhone, iOS, , firefox windows desktop, ...
 * Change getCurrentPosition with watchPosition if there's a "fix" indicator in the API.
-* Nicer feedback messages of schema validation
-* Nicer dialogs for messages
+* ???
+Cache last position up to ??? seconds because when going to the register page the Geo Location goes fast the first time.
-* Cache external responses???
+* ???
+Cache responses of other domains ???
 (Can't store all Google Maps images...)